BlankOn/blankon-linux/Goals.md

 To deliver a high-quality and sustainable product for users: a Linux distribution designed to meet the general-purpose needs of the Indonesian community.

 The project is committed not only to technical excellence, but also to long-term sustainability and relevance for its users.

+For now, the distribution's key value proposition is to provide a rolling release based on Debian Sid, while protecting users from the instability that can come with running Sid directly.
+By carefully testing and guarding updates before they reach users, the project aims to provide the freshness of a rolling release with a more stable and reliable user experience.